 Ryokan Maizuru – Located north of downtown Tokyo, all rooms have futons and tatami rugs, and there's a small Japanese garden.
 A Japanese-style bath is available for private use.

 Ryokan Fuji – A friendly family-run ryokan, conveniently located for central and eastern Tokyo.
 The spacious bedrooms have traditional tatami rugs and are en-suite.
 Western and Japanese-style breakfast is available.

 Kyoto's Best Ryokan

 Daiya Ryokan – Located in the heart of Kyoto, Higashi Honganji Temple and Nishi Honganji Temple are just a 3-minute walk away.
-The surrounding area comprises streets built in the Taisho and Showa eras, and is full of gift shops and interesting places.
+The surrounding area comprises streets built in the Taisho and Showa eras, and is full of gift shops and interesting sites.

 Ryokan Sanki – Ryokan Sanki is over 100 years old, and is built in the traditional Kyoto style.
-A stay in one of its Japanese-style rooms gives you the opportunity to taste the atmosphere of ancient Kyoto.
+A stay in one of its Japanese-style rooms gives you the opportunity to savor the atmosphere of ancient Kyoto.

 Videos about Ryokan

 To finish the article, we will leave some videos about this traditional Japanese accommodation for you to take a look at.
 We appreciate the comments and sharing.